Richardsonbobby/JavaScript-opensea-rarible-coinbase-nft-sniper-bot/README.md

 Opensea, Rarible and Coinbase NFT marketplace nft sniper bot, feel free to fork and improve or whatever. you should be able to modify it to work on various exchanges if you fork and modify please give credit
-This is a tutorial to help run the opensea raribles coinbase nft sniper bot (javascript version).
+This is a tutorial to help run and my 30day review of the opensea raribles coinbase nft sniper bot (javascript version).

 you can download the the Bot here